-B.15 Evaluation Criteria
+B.13 Evaluation Criteria

 All applicants must self-identify as Black for the application to proceed to the evaluation stage.
-The Personal, Research and Academic Components, noted below, will be reviewed by the Selection Committee, and an overall score for each applicant will be calculated.
+Heart & Stoke will perform a relevance review to identify that applicants meet the eligibility criteria, and that applications are in alignment with Heart & Stroke and Brain Canada objectives and strategy of this funding opportunity.
+Applications that do not meet these criteria will be withdrawn from the competition.
+There will be no appeal process once decisions are made.
+The Personal, Research and Academic Components, noted below, will be reviewed by the Selection Committee, and one overall score for each applicant will be calculated.
 The relative weight of each component is detailed below.

-Review Criteria Description Relative Weight Personal component (40%) Personal Statement 20% Letters of Reference 20% Passarah component (20%) Research Summary 15% Research component (30%) Mentorship & Training Plan 15% Acadamia component (20%) Academic Transcript(s) 15% Academic component (30%) Applicant Common CV 15%

-(Heart & Stroke version only)
+Review Criteria Description Relative Weight Personal component (40%) Personal Statement 20% Letters of Reference 20% Research component (30%) Research Summary 15% Research component (30%) Mentorship & Training Plan 15% Academic Transcript(s) 15% cademic component (30%) Applicant Common CV (Heart & Stroke version only) 15%

-Should any significant changes occur from the time of submission to award notification, Heart & Stroke reserves the right to withdraw that application from the competition.
+Should any significant changes occur from the time of submission to award notification, Heart & Stroke reserves the right to withdraw the application from the competition.
 Changes to a research topic beyond the broad fields of heart and brain research will need to be justified.
-Changes that impact eligibility status such as acceptance of another grant of equal or higher value or evidence of falsifying identity, will result in application withdrawal.
+Changes that impact eligibility status such as acceptance of another grant of equal or higher value or evidence of falsifying identity, will result in application withdrawal without appeal.